ocelot-cloud/docs/content/docs/ocelot-cloud/eula.md

 ### **12. Amendments**

-The Maintainer reserves the right to modify this Agreement at any time.
-When updates occur, the new EULA will be included with the updated version of the Software.
-By continuing to use the Software after any changes, you agree to be bound by the revised Agreement.
+The Maintainer may modify this Agreement from time to time.
+When updates occur, you will be notified and asked to review and accept the new terms before continuing to use the Software.
+Continued use without such acceptance is not permitted.

 ### **13. Entire Agreement**